esmaackgz/Sql-Injection/README.md

 ## How It Works

-For SQL injection tests, the notebooks append payloads from `payloads.txt` to URL parameters or submit them through form inputs.
+For SQL injection tests, the notebooks append payloads from `sql_payloads.txt` to URL parameters or submit them through form inputs.
 They then search the response body for common SQL error indicators.

 For XSS tests, the notebooks send payloads from `xss_payloads.txt` and check whether the payload is reflected in the response content.